-WWE’s Chelsea Green Rocks Thong Bikini & Kneels In The Sand In Latest Sultry Beach Pic
+WWE's Chelsea Green Rocks Thong Bikini & Kneels In The Sand In Latest Sultry Beach Pic

 WWE superstar Chelsea Green took to Instagram over the weekend and shared a tantalizing snap with her 572,000 followers, much to their delight.
-The brunette bombshell was also happy with how the picture turned out, revealing that it was her favorite photo of her to date — until the next one comes along anyway.
+The brunette bombshell was also happy with how the picture turned out, revealing that it was her favorite photo of herself to date -- until the next one comes along anyway.

 The image depicted the Friday Night SmackDown superstar on her knees, posing in the sand with a sensual expression her face.
 She was pictured in front of a beautiful backdrop that featured red clouds, sand, sky, and the ocean, which complemented the mysterious and attractive nature of the pic perfectly.
 However, it was Green and her attire that captured most of the attention.